nperovic/ColorButton.ahk/README.md

  * @param {number} bgColor - Button's background color (RGB).
  * @param {number} [txColor] - Button text color (RGB).
 If omitted, the text colour will be automatically set to white or black depends on the background colour.
  * @param {boolean} [showBorder=1]
+ * - `n` : The higher the value, the thicker the button's border when focused.
  * - `1` : Highlight when focused.
  * - `0` : No border displayed.
  * - `-1`: Border always visible.
+ * - `-n`: The lower the value, the thicker the button's border when always visible.
  * @param {number} [borderColor=0xFFFFFF] - Button border color (RGB).
  * @param {number} [roundedCorner] - Rounded corner preference for the button.
 If omitted,
  * - For Windows 11: Enabled (value: 9).